Field-theoretical approach to open quantum systems and the Lindblad equation: Born approximation

 \section{Born approximation}

-In principle we can expand the kernel $K(t,t')$ to any desired order in the interaction $H_{SB}$ by identifying the relevant diagrams and applying Wick's theorem.
-However, in many applications we can assume that the coupling to the bath is weak and that it is sufficient only to consider the Born approximation, i.e., an expansion to second order in $H_{SB}$.
-In the Born approximation only a single bath correlation function enters.
-By inspection of (\ref{M-Kern}) and inserting (\ref{Bath-Corr}) we obtain the following expression for the irreducible kernel $K(t,t')$
+The master equation in (\ref{Master}) has a general non-markovian form.
+In order to provide a concrete realization we can, in principle, expand the kernel $K(t,t')$ to any desired order in the interaction $H_{SB}$ by identifying the relevant diagrams and applying Wick's theorem.
+However, in many applications it is customary to assume that the coupling to the bath is weak and that it is sufficient only to consider the Born approximation, i.e., an expansion to second order in $H_{SB}$.
+In the Born approximation, only a single bath correlation function enters.
+By inspection of (\ref{M-Kern}) and inserting (\ref{Bath-Corr}) we obtain the following expression for the irreducible kernel $K(t,t')$: